OWASP/Top10/2021/docs/A10_2021-Server-Side_Request_Forgery_(SSRF).md

 ### **Additional Measures to consider:**

--   Don't deploy other security relevant services on front systems.
+-   Don't deploy other security relevant services on front systems (e.g. OpenID).
     Control local traffic on these systems (e.g. localhost)

 -   For frontends with dedicated and manageable user groups use network encryption (e.g. VPNs)